5 weeks (Saturday evenings):

 This study group is for you if you:

-• are curious about how astrology can help people improve their lives
+- are curious about how astrology can help people improve their lives through self-awareness

-• want help navigating discussions and controversies around astrology
+- want some theoretical background to help navigate discussions and controversies around astrology

 Who is leading this?